Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 Your mouth is the first organ in your digestive system and has an impact on your gut health.

 During the holiday season, many of us consume more sugar and alcohol than usual.
-This puts us at risk for tooth decay or other dental health problems (11).
+This puts us at risk of tooth decay or other dental health problems (11).

-To protect your teeth, brush twice a day with quality toothpaste, floss once a day after brushing, and visit the dentist at least once every six months.
+To protect your teeth, brush twice daily with quality toothpaste, floss once a day after brushing, and visit the dentist at least once every six months.

 Sweat is one of the best ways to detox your body.
-Not only does it help you lose water weight, monitor for disease, and make sure your heart is healthy, but it also helps release toxins from your body (8).
+It helps you lose water weight, monitor for disease, and makes sure your heart is healthy, in addition to helping release toxins from your body (8).

 When you sweat, toxins are released through your pores as perspiration.

 One of the best ways to move your body and work up a sweat is through strength training.
-This involves lifting weights, which helps you burn calories and tone your muscles (9).
+This involves lifting weights, which helps burn calories and tone muscles (9).

 You can also hit the gym to enjoy a good cardio workout that gets your heart pumping and increases blood flow throughout your body (2).

-Yoga and pilates, the other types of workouts you can try also come with a host of benefits.
-They improve your flexibility and balance, and build core strength.
+Yoga and pilates are other types of workouts you can try that come with a host of benefits.
+They improve your flexibility and balance and build core strength.

 8. Be Mindful About Your Sleep